Hi, my name is Dan Peterson, and I am the owner and author of Free-Online-Calculator-Use.com.

 Once I completed the Blueprint for My Perfect Day, I set out to make it my day-to-day reality.

-I started out basically giving away my work for free, and then -- as demand for my ready-made and custom calculators grew -- I began to charge a fee.
-The higher the demand rose, the higher the fee I needed to charge in order to avoid having more clients than I could handle.
+I started giving away my work for free, and then -- as demand for my ready-made and custom calculators grew -- I began to charge a fee.
+The higher the demand rose, the higher the fee I needed to charge to avoid having more clients than I could handle.

 However, something began to happen that I never expected ...

 I can remember thinking, "What the heck happened?!
 I used to love creating online calculators, so what has changed?"

 4 Steps to Turning a Work You Love Into ...

 a Work You No Longer Love

 After questioning the loss of passion for my work for some time, I eventually realized that four distinct things had changed.
 I now call them the four steps to falling out of love with the work you once loved.